-A records management administrator (RMA) appointed by the RMO administers program activities on a daily basis.
-The RMA reports the status of the program to the RMO and provides assistance to records management contacts (RMCs) who are distributed throughout the University.
+Administrative Information Management (AIM) staff have been given the responsibility, by the RMO, to administer all program activities on a daily basis.
+AIM reports the status of the program to the RMO and provides assistance to records management contacts (RMCs) who are distributed throughout the University.

-RMCs coordinate information flow between their departments and the RMA.
-The RMA supports the RMCs by providing training, resources, and direct assistance as needed.
+RMCs coordinate information flow between their departments and AIM.
+The AIM staff supports the RMCs by providing training, resources, and direct assistance as needed.

 Procedure 13-5, Records and Information Management